chaunguyen3rd/000079-Book-store-Book-store-front-end-code-calling-API-Gateway/content/2-front-end-deployment/_index.md

 6. Download **fcj-serverless-frontend** code to your device.
     - Open command-line/terminal in the folder where you want to save the source code.
-    - Copy the below commands
+    - Copy the below commands.
         ```
         git clone https://github.com/AWS-First-Cloud-Journey/FCJ-Serverless-Workshop.git
         cd FCJ-Serverless-Workshop